 Basic biological problems at the cellular level; a study of cell function in relation to structure.
-The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and electron optical studies.

-460. Biological Basis of Behavior (5).
+The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and electron optical studies. - 460.
+Biological Basis of Behavior (5).
 Lec.
 4, Lab.
 3, Pr., BIM 102 or BIM 103 or BIM 104.

-General study of behavior of diverse types of organisms with attention to the ecological significance of behavior and to the sensory and response mechanisms involved.

-495. Perspectives in Biology (4).
+General study of behavior of diverse types of organisms with attention to the ecological significance of behavior and to the sensory and response mechanisms involved. - 495.
+Perspectives in Biology (4.)
 Lec.
 3, Lab.
 3, Pr., 30 quarter hours of Biology courses.
 Primarily for biology majors; will include a historical review of great works and concepts in biological and appraisal of current works and trends of major significance in biology.
-Laboratory will concentrate on examining and learning to use journals, abstracts, reference materials and other information retrieval sources.

-498. Independent Study (1-5; May be repated for a maximum of 5 hours.)
+Laboratory will concentrate on examining and learning to use journals, abstracts, reference materials and other information retrieval sources. - 498.
+Independent Study (1-5; May be repated for a maximum of 5 hours.)
 Pr., Junior standing and departmental permission.
 For the superior student studying in biology.
-Library and/or practical experience in approved topics or projects to be completed with a term paper or report.

-499. Seminar in Biology (1).
+Library and/or practical experience in approved topics or projects to be completed with a term paper or report. - 499.
+Seminar in Biology (1).
 Pr., permission.
 Required of all majors; open to all minors.
 Lectures, discussions, literature reviews by staff, students, and guest speakers.

+CHEMISTRY (CHM)

+A basic freshman chemistry sequence will be offered starting in the Fall

+Quarter 1971.
+Details of the sequence will be available at the time of registration.